x4v13r64/CMSpyder/README.md

 # Milestones
 1. ~~Simple prototype django application using celery (sqlite backend)~~
-2. Initial architecture for plugin-based detection (in progress)
+2. Initial architecture for plugin-based detection **in progress**
 3. Container (docker) architecture for spyder and backend
 4. Additional features and backend hardening
+5. Tests, documentation and CI
-5. tbd
+6. tbd
-5. Jekyll github-hosted website with daily statistics
+7. Jekyll github-hosted website with daily statistics

 # Technologies
 - celery (with eventlet) to run tasks in parallel (event-driven)
 - RabbitMQ task queue
 - PostgresQL DB to store results
+- Nginx and Gunicorn for controller web
 - Docker for worker containers & Docker Machine for deployment
 - Django interface for results and monitoring of the backend
 - Jekyll for public-facing sites and results